Spanish Cuirassiers - Coraceros Españoles

 El Regimiento de Coraceros Españoles (The Spanish Cuirassier regiment) was formed on 24th May 1810 in Reus (near Tarragona) under the command of Coronel don Juan Malats from parts of the Húsares de Granada and the Cazadores de Olivenza.

-The regiment had 360 men divided into 2 squadrons each of 3 companies.
+The regiment had a fighting strength of 360 divided into 2 squadrons each of 3 companies.
+Each company had 71 men and 60 horses.
 One squadron was equipped with the cuirass, helmet and sword captured at Mollet del Vallès.

 The Coraceros Españoles took part in many different actions in Catalonia until the end of the war.

 The cuirassiers were equipped with the French cuirass with red lining, French helmet (although now with a white plume) and long straight French heavy cavalry sword.

 The uniform was provided by the British.
 It consisted of a red coatee without lapels with green collar and cuffs, white piping and turnbacks and white metal buttons.
 White epaulettes were worn.
 White pantaloons and black high boots were worn but could be replaced by grey overalls with a red stipe when on campaign.
 They had a white cape.

 The white sheepskin saddle covers were edged with red wolf's teeth and the shabraque and portmanteau were green with white lace.

 Heavy cavalry, and thus presumably even the Cuirassiers, were armed with a straight sword, two pistols and a carbine.
 The carbine was secured by a hook to the carbine belt hung over the left shoulder.
 Sergeants did not carry the carbine.